Joiry/HSL_Carp/Part_01a.md

-from terminal program...
+## Finding Yourself and Going Places

 `$` is the prompt, telling you the shell is ready to accept a command.
-When you see it in the lesson examples below, what comes after it is what you'll type.
 By default, the prompt on Longleaf will look like this:

 > ~~~
 > [tristand@longleaf-login2 ~]$`
 > ~~~

 Except with your own onyen instead of `tristand`, and you may be on either `login1` or `login2` - these are just two nodes you are arbitrarily assigned when logging in.
+In the lesson examples below, we'll just shorten it to `$`, what comes after it is what you'll type.

 Let's use our first command, `pwd`, which stands for *print working directory*